Authority Cited: Temple

 - Upon Poetry [BKG Note: no quotations for this subtitle were identified}

-- An essay on popular discontents; answer; apt; come; impotent (added in the 1773 Dict.); issue (added in the 1773 Dict.); landed; roll;
+- An essay on popular discontents; answer; apt; come; impotent; issue; landed; roll;

 - A defence of the essay upon antient and modern learning; sciolist; second-hand;